bennorth/dragon32-invaders-revenge/report.md

 When blitting, checks that destination is in range (within screen memory) which panic if fail.

-Use of colour checks for hit detection, e.g., `Sub_StepDefenderShotMovement`.
+Use of colour checks for hit detection, e.g., `Sub_StepDfrShotMovement`.
 Choice of colours for sprites is influenced by making it easier for the code to detect them.

 Job of destroying defender split between `MovePlayerShotsDown` (which turns the defender yellow) and `MoveDefenderCheckHit` (which draws the explosion, calls "award points" routine, etc.).
 This seems quite intricate and means jobs have to be done in a certain order; could it have been done by comparing coordinates?
 The data structures aren't really set up to make that easy, though — would have to scan all defenders to see whether one is patrolling on that row.